l8nightswithJS/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  Relational databases are more structured and store simple information like phone numbers and names, where as SQL can hold folder and data in one table.

 - [ ] Why do tables need a `primary key`?

+    to prevent errors, and so duplicates are not created also for linking or joining tables

 - [ ] What is the name given to a table column that references the primary key on another table.

+    foreign key column
 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  an airtable that links both tables.

 ## Minimum Viable Product